lxdock/lxdock/docs/cli/halt.rst

 .. code-block:: console

-  $ nomad halt               # halts all the containers of the project
+  $ lxdock halt               # halts all the containers of the project
-  $ nomad halt mycontainer   # halts the "mycontainer" container
+  $ lxdock halt mycontainer   # halts the "mycontainer" container
-  $ nomad halt web ci        # halts the "web" and "ci" containers
+  $ lxdock halt web ci        # halts the "web" and "ci" containers